Picture Vocabulary

-Types of Feelings and Emotions and Their Names
+Types of Feelings and Emotions in English with Pictures

 Feelings and emotions are natural human reactions that shape how we think, speak, and act in daily life.
 Each one carries a specific name, making it easier to describe different experiences in simple and clear ways.
 In this article, you will explore types of feelings and emotions and their names.
 Learning them supports better communication in conversations, helps with school projects, and adds meaning to creative tasks and personal expression.